nilsding/timeline/README.md

 Takes tweets from a bot's followings and markovifies them.

-This is the Ruby port of the [original code](https://github.com/sneaksnake/timeline), with some enhancements.
+This is the Ruby port of the [original code](https://github.com/sneaksnake/timeline), with some enhancements:

+* Database migrations
+* Does not use deleted tweets for generation

 ## Instructions